Apply OS: Windows, macOS, Linux, iOS

 If you get the error message 'Can't connect to MySQL server on some_host', you can try the following things to find out what the problem is:

-- Check to make sure that there is no firewall blocking access to MySQL.
-Applications such as ZoneAlarm and the Windows XP personal firewall may need to be configured to allow external access to a MySQL server.
+4. Check to make sure that there is no firewall blocking access to MySQL.
+Applications and the OS personal firewall may need to be configured to allow external access to a MySQL server.

 Have more questions?